Near Eagar in Apache County, Arizona — The American Mountains (Southwest)

 Regarding Colter Ranch.
 Micaha Harris Phelps homesteaded 160 acres here in 1881.
 His sons trailed cattle here from the Brazos River in Texas.
 M.J.
 Phelps brought eleven of his fourteen children with him.
 M.H. died in 1892.
 His 40 year old unmarried daughter Sarah, known as Duge, eventually inherited the ranch and after marrying 25 year old Fred T. Colter, the ranch became known as the Colter Cross Bar Ranch.

 Fred Colter eventually built it into one of the largest ranches in eastern Arizona, including 12,000 head of cattle.
 In addition to a log cabin and the old adobe home (no longer standing), Colter built the huge barn to store more than forty tons of alfalfa for winter feeding.
-He also built a machine shop, granary, sheds, and a large
+He also built a machine shop, granary, sheds, and a large bunkhouse for a growing number of cowboys

 In May 1913, Colter applied for a post office to be located in the commissary building, and his wife Duge became the first postmaster.
 This post office served the area until September, 1922.